What is Student Loan Rehabilitation?

 You, the individual, are the borrower, the person who took out the federal student loan and, or private student loan.
-When you’ve defaulted on your loan, but made an upwards of 10 monthly payments, you’re eligible for a student loan rehabilitation program.
+When you’ve defaulted on your debts, but made upwards of 10 monthly payments, you’re eligible for a loan rehabilitation program.

 Very important: Your payments must be made on time.
 How is that defined?